-Ajam Media Collective is an online space devoted to analyzing society and culture across the lands we refer to as Ajamistan.
-We imagine this landscape as spanning from Turkey in the East across Iraq, the Caucasus, and Iran and into Central Asia, Afghanistan, and South Asia.
+Ajam Media Collective is an online platform devoted to analyzing society and culture across the lands we refer to as Ajamistan.
+We imagine this landscape as spanning West, Central, and South Asia: from Turkey in the East across Iraq, the Caucasus, and Iran and into Central Asia, Afghanistan, and the Indian Subcontinent.
 These lands are united by a shared Persianate culture and heritage; throughout the Ottoman, Safavid, and Mughal courts that ruled these lands from the 1500s until the 18th and 19th centuries, Persian was an official language of culture and poetry and thus provided the basis for a shared cultural idiom to emerge that has been referred to as the Persian Cosmopolis.

 Even though colonialism and the emergence of nation-states has cut this land up and reshaped local notions of identity, traces of Ajamistan can be seen everywhere today: in the Persian words that pepper daily speech, the religious practices and spaces informed by Persianate religious idioms, the obsessive love of poetry and mysticism that cuts across faiths, and shared pleasures like the waterpipe (referred to by the Persian words shisha, nargile, or ghelyan) and backgammon.